“I’m a competitor all around and I think both experiences filled a void in my soul.”

 Hunter: My friend Ben Greenfield and myself came up with a program called Obstacle Dominator.
-It’s a cheesy name, but serves a purpose.
-What we do is focus on trying to create a base level program that anybody can get off the couch and just try to go accomplish a race of any distance whether it be a 5k to a 15 miler.
+It’s a cheesy name but serves a purpose.
+What we do is focus on trying to create a base-level program that anybody can get off the couch and just try to go accomplish a race of any distance whether it be a 5k to a 15 miler.
 It’s exciting stuff.

 WOR: How does it feel to have some of your toughest competitors in the Master’s division?

 Hunter: I don’t think age is too much of a factor on our competition level.
-Honestly, you continue to get better and stronger and more efficient at the things you are doing and that experience comes through years.
-I have only gotten better since I’ve started and the reality is… there is eventually a tipping point, but I don’t think any of my competitors have really reached it yet.
-Matt Novakovich probably has another good couple years before he kicks the bucket and then the rest of the guys have a good 5 to 8 years left in them.
-The other guys are in the middle of the pack are in their thirties so….I’m looking forward to hitting that age because I will be ten times the athlete I am now and I respect them for what they do and what they have faced.
+Honestly, you continue to get better and stronger and more efficient at the things you are doing and that experience comes through the years.
+I have only gotten better since I started and the reality is… there is eventually a tipping point, but I don’t think any of my competitors have really reached it yet.
+Matt Novakovich probably has another good couple of years before he kicks the bucket and then the rest of the guys have a good 5 to 8 years left in them.
+The other guys are in the middle of the pack and are in their thirties so….I’m looking forward to hitting that age because I will be ten times the athlete I am now and I respect them for what they do and what they have faced.
 They have kids and jobs and they are still going for the same things I am going after and I’m ten years younger than them.
-Pretty bad ass altogether.
+Pretty badass altogether.

 Hunter: I think the reality is our sport is very raw and I don’t think anyone treats our sport professionally.
-The guys that talk about wanting to go to the Olympics, but there is nothing about our sport that would ever be able to make it into the Olympics and they know that.
+The guys talk about wanting to go to the Olympics, but there is nothing about our sport that would ever be able to make it into the Olympics and they know that.
 I think they talk about it because it gets talked about in the newspapers and gets them more sales.
 I’m a competitor and I see people cheating all the time.
 I realize that the pillar of the sport should be the competition side and having a really solid foundation of rules, but we don’t have that.
 The burpees are the biggest sham of the whole entire sport.
 If they are going to be there they should be done properly.
 There is just a very flawed system, but I am going to keep on running my ass off until we see those changes.